Category#

 is_parallel(other)[source]#

-Whether two arrows are parallel, i.e. they have the same domain and codomain.
+Whether two morphisms are parallel, i.e. they have the same domain and codomain.

 Parameters: